 Access to information in elections

 Most countries have access to information law that applies to elections as it does to many other things.
 Many countries also have access to information provisions in their electoral laws.
 The two almost always work together.
 But in most countries, political parties are not obliged to provide access to information – they do not fall within the ambit of the public bodies who must provide access.
+According to the Electoral Code of Conduct of that Act

 There are also various guidelines that various different bodies or authorities have published.
-For example, there is the Guidelines on Access to Information and Elections in Africa (November 2017).
+For example, there are the Guidelines on Access to Information and Elections in Africa (November 2017).
 Note that these guidelines relate just to Africa and just to access to information and not to data protection.

 Data protection in elections